 Should I let my chihuahua off lead?

-When you have a small toy breed like a chihuahua, letting him off the lead can seem like a big decision.
+Deciding to let your chihuahua off lead can seem daunting.
 What if he runs away?
 What if another dog attacks him or what if he attacks another dog or gets stolen?
 If you live in the United States you have other worries like coyotes, snakes and bears that might see your chihuahua as prey.

 Some chihuahuas will also chase joggers and cyclists and might even try to jump up and nip at their ankles.
 Mika used to do this if a jogger came up behind him.